Lazy-Solutions/AdvancedSceneManager/guides/Loading screens.md

             slider.value = progress;
     }

-    // In 2.3 OnProgressChanged has been updated.
-Read more in public override void OnProgressChanged(ILoadProgressData progress)
+    // In 2.3 OnProgressChanged has been updated. public override void OnProgressChanged(ILoadProgressData progress)
     {
         if (slider)